Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: Effective Medium Theory for Nongray Materials

 \section{Effective Medium Theory for Nongray Materials}

 In this section, we present a reduced-order model for approximating $\kappa_{\mathrm{eff}}$ in nanostructures with aligned pores.
-Assuming an isotropic intrinsic MFP distribution, $\mathbb{K}(\Lambda)$, adn working with continuum varaibles, the effective thermal conductivity of materials after nanostructuring is written in terms of the suppression of the material's thermal conductivity distribution
+Assuming an isotropic intrinsic MFP distribution, $\mathbb{K}(\Lambda)$, and working with continuum variables, the effective thermal conductivity of materials after nanostructuring is written in terms of the suppression of the material's thermal conductivity distribution

-In Eq.~\ref{descriptor}, $S(\Lambda)$ is the phonon suppression function, a tool describing the degree of reduction of heat transport with respect to the bulk for a given intrinsic MFP $\Lambda$.~\cite{yang2013mean} In the diffusive regime, $S(\Lambda \rightarrow 0) \approx \frac{1-\phi}{1+\phi}$, which is in agreement with Maxwell-Garnett prediction, while in the ballistic regime, $S(\Lambda \rightarrow \infty) \propto L_c \Lambda^{-1}$,~\cite{chenbook} where $L_c$ is the mean line-of-sight between phonon scattering events with the nanostructure.
+In Eq.~\ref{descriptor}, $S(\Lambda)$ is the phonon suppression function, a tool describing the degree of reduction of heat transport with respect to the bulk for a given intrinsic MFP $\Lambda$.~\cite{yang2013mean} In the diffusive regime, $S(\Lambda \rightarrow 0) \approx \frac{1-\phi}{1+\phi}$,\cite{romano2017directional} which is in agreement with Maxwell-Garnett prediction, while in the ballistic regime, $S(\Lambda \rightarrow \infty) \propto L_c \Lambda^{-1}$,~\cite{chenbook} where $L_c$ is the mean line-of-sight between phonon scattering events with the nanostructure.
 Integrating Eq.~\ref{descriptor} by parts, we obtain

 where the normalized cumulative thermal conductivity, $\alpha(\Lambda)$, is defined as

 and

 We note that